I'm looking for examples of information displays that convey instructions at the point of need/use

 I had been looking for the appropriate thread to post this picture, the design that has been occupying my mind lately.
 This is the control panel for a cherry picker/crane.
 (Given the diagram, I probably didn't have to spell that out).

 What about those numbered-footprint dance instructions?
-Some searching on the web led me to this obituary of Arthur Murray (scroll all the way to the end), who I think is the inventor of the modern incarnation of that method.
-I recall that the footprints were reproduced in life size on the dance floor, and that they were numbered to indicate the sequence of the steps.
-Maybe another Contributor could find an example to display.
+Some searching on the web led me to this obituary of Arthur Murray, who I think is the inventor of the modern incarnation of that method.
+The footprints were reproduced in life size on the dance floor, numbered to indicate the sequence of the steps.

 A few months ago I found a nice example in an advertisement for an instrument called a PID controller which is used for feedback loops and control circuits.
-A front panel photo is on the manufacturer's web site at http://www.thinksrs.com/assets/instr/SIM/SIM960_FPlg.jpg; the main product link is at http://www.thinksrs.com/products/SIM960.htm.
 What I like is that the equation governing its operation is plainly written on the front panel.
 Symbols in the equation are used as labels for indicators.
 Inputs and outputs are clearly labeled.
 I don't own one since I don't really have a need, but I get the distinct feeling I could operate it successfully without the manual.
-Thanks to E.T. for suggesting I post to this thread.

 Japanese Onigiri (nori wrapped rice balls) have a very smartly designed plasic package that keeps it fresh while keeping the nori sheet dry.
 The packaging has simple numbered tabs that you pull on to uncover the tasty treat.